 Most versions come with a Custom G10 grip.
 Of course, different grip materials and designs are available.
 Some models have a wood grip or a rubber wraparound grip.
 Additionally, the P938 has an ambidextrous thumb safety, but the magazine release is located on the left side only.

 Also, standard P938 models have SIGLITE Night Sights, which are removable and adjustable for windage.
-Only few models come with full-sized XRAY1 Night Sights.
+Only a few models come with full-sized XRAY1 Night Sights.

-In addition, Sig Sauer promises that their P938 handguns deliver the same accuracy as their large-frame pistols.
+Also, Sig Sauer promises that their P938 handguns deliver the same accuracy as their large-frame pistols.